ntmkimm/Routing-Chain-Of-Thought-Question-Answering/README.md

 We use **LoRA (Low-Rank Adaptation)** for efficient fine-tuning.

-### 1. Yes/No Classification Fine-tuning
+### 1. Yes/No Classification Fine-tuning with CoT Reasoning

-- Script: `finetune-classify.py`
-- Task: Classify logical Yes/No questions.
-- Output directory: `./model/qwen-classify/`
+Output directory: `./model/qwen-classify/`

 Run: